mkdocs/mkdocs/docs/user-guide/configuration.md

 ### docs_dir

-Lets you set the directory containing the documentation source markdown files.
+The directory containing the documentation source markdown files.
 This can either be a relative directory, in which case it is resolved relative to the directory containing your configuration file, or it can be an absolute directory path from the root of your local file system.

 **default**: `'docs'`

 ### site_dir

-Lets you set the directory where the output HTML and other files are created.
+The directory where the output HTML and other files are created.
 This can either be a relative directory, in which case it is resolved relative to the directory containing your configuration file, or it can be an absolute directory path from the root of your local file system.

 **default**: `'site'`